 Shouldn’t I celebrate Christmas in the same way: humbly and simply?
 An Advent plan, though well-intentioned, shouldn’t take the place of “come let us adore Him”.

-2. Meditate on Verses About the Nativity
+2. Meditate on Scripture about the Nativity

 I have set aside some time each day to read through the Christmas Story with my children.
 We’re reading a little bit at a time, beginning in Luke 1:1-2:40 and then Matthew 1:18-2:23.